 Impeached—and reelected?
 A University of Missouri law prof says an impeached-convicted-and-removed President Trump could still run again in 2020—unless the Senate takes preventive action.

 ■ Columnist Neil Steinberg confronts fears Trump won’t go.
-(Cartoon: Reader Best Comics Illustrator finalist Keith J. Taylor.)
+(Cartoon: Reader Best Visual Artist and Best Comics Illustrator finalist Keith J. Taylor.)

 ■ Not The Onion: Trump has reportedly been talking to The Apprentice creator about their next TV show.